-The foundation of all majors at Patrick Henry College is the core curriculum which is taught by faculty from the Department of Classical Liberal Arts and the Department of Government.
-Patrick Henry College structures its academic program around its distinctive classical liberal arts core curriculum consisting of 63 credits plus intermediate foreign language proficiency.
-Regardless of major, every student will take the following courses:
+Patrick Henry College structures its academic program around its distinctive Christian Classical Liberal Arts Core Curriculum, consisting of 63 credits plus intermediate foreign language proficiency.
+Regardless of major, every graduate will have taken the following courses:

 Theology of the Bible I & II